limj0987/Tspecies/README.md

 - 23 pre-trained GAM models covering *μ* from 1e^-10^ to 1e^-7^
 - Automatic model selection based on *μ* value
 - Nonlinear relationship between *Ks* variance and *Ne*

+## Example Used in Paper

+Please download the folder "example" and run the Rscript "example.R".